waylan/bootstrap4markdown.py/README.md

 `markdown`    | string | Indicate whether body or caption content should be parsed as `block`,  `inline`, or `raw` content. | `block`.
 `attrs`       | key:value pairs | Define custom HTML attributes for the slide element. | `{}`

-Note that if more that one slide is set `active: true`, then only the first of all "active" slides is actually set to active.
+Note that if more that one slide is set to  `active: true`, then only the first of all "active" slides is actually set to active.
 If no slides are explicitly set to be active, then the first slide in the carousel is set to be active by default.

 ## License